History of British Airways in Timeline

 March 2019: New Business-Class Seats Unveiled

-In March 2019, British Airways unveiled its new business-class seats named Club Suite on the new A350 aircraft, featuring a suite with a door.
+In March 2019, British Airways unveiled its new business-class seats, named Club Suite, on the new A350 aircraft.
+These suites feature a door and have since been installed on the Boeing 787-10 and are being installed on the Boeing 777s.

-As of 2019, British Airways owns 50% of the available slots at Heathrow Airport, making it the dominant airline at the airport.
+As of 2019, British Airways owns 50% of the slots available at Heathrow Airport and 52% of the slots at London City Airport.

 In 2019, British Airways announced that four aircraft would receive retro liveries as part of the celebrations of a centenary of airline operations in the United Kingdom.